-The Company has been named as a respondent in 16 arbitrations seeking damages for losses sustained through a put spread options investment strategy directed by an independent registered investment advisor, Themis Asset Strategies LLC (Themis), whose principal Derek Clark was a client advisor at the Company from 2002-2005.
-Claimants include direct clients of Themis, for whom the Company performed execution and custody services; customers of the

-Company, who participated in the trading program through the Company's referral program; and a non-customer whose trades were executed through the Company's options desk and delivered to another firm.
+The Company has been named as a respondent in sixteen arbitrations and a defendant in one litigation seeking damages for losses sustained through a put spread options investment strategy directed by an independent registered investment advisor, Themis Asset Strategies LLC (Themis), whose principal Derek Clark was a client advisor at the Company from 2002-2005.
+Claimants include direct clients of Themis, for whom the Company performed execution and custody services, and customers of the Company, who participated in the trading program through the Company's referral program.
+The litigation plaintiff is a non-customer whose trades were executed through the Company's options desk and delivered to another firm.
 The put spread options strategy experienced a severe decline during the market turmoil of October 2008, and the Company discontinued its referral arrangement with Themis in November 2008.
-Two of the arbitrations are pending and 14 have been resolved and dismissed with prejudice.
+The litigation and one of the arbitrations is pending and the other fifteen arbitrations have been resolved or dismissed with prejudice.